SamuelGabriel/CodePrediction/README.md

 >
 > -- Original Proposal

-I took another path in this week and ended up with already having a reimplementation of `Sparse Pointer Networks`, but I could not see any improvements so far compared to LSTM.
+I took another path in this week and ended up with already having a reimplementation of 'Sparse Pointer Networks', but I could not see any improvements so far compared to LSTM.
 Done at the end of this week:
 - Make source code from the paper work with the pipeline provided in class: change python version and tf version
 - Implemented a pipeline to mask non-identifiers for the copying mechanism